 Hot off the heels of finishing the thriller “Scenic Route,” Josh Duhamel (ex-Leo du Pres, “All My Children”) has already landed a role in yet another indie drama.
 According to Deadline Hollywood, the former soap star has been cast opposite Maria Bello (“Touch”), Lucas Till (“X-Men First Class”) and Tom Everett Scott (“That Thing You Do!,” “An American Werewolf in Paris”) in “Strings,” directed by rookie Daniel Duran.

-Though we’ve tried hard to see Josh Duhamel as any other character besides “All My Children’s” Leo du Pres, it’s been impossible.
-The unique and loveable charm of David Hayward’s endearing brother always seems to sneak out.
+Though we’ve tried hard to see Josh Duhamel as any other character besides “All My Children’s” Leo DuPres, it’s been impossible.
+The unique and loveable charm of Vanessa’s endearing son always seems to sneak out.
 That is, until now.

-“All My Children” makes its online debut this spring, and Prospect Park is pulling out all the stops to make sure it’s a success.
-Several actors have already tweeted that the new writing for the show is outstanding, and fans were happy to hear that some of their favorites — Eden Riegel (Bianca Montgomery), Alicia Minshew (Kendall Hart Slater) and Cady McClain (Dixie Cooney) — were headed back to the show.
-But could Josh Duhamel (Leo DuPres) be another familiar face headed back to Pine Valley this spring?
+“All My Children” makes its online debut this spring, and Prospect Park is pulling out all of the stops to make sure it’s a success.
+Several actors have tweeted that the new writing for the show is outstanding, and fans were happy to hear that some of their beloved actors — Eden Riegel (Bianca Montgomery), Alicia Minshew (Kendall Hart Slater) and Cady McClain (Dixie Cooney) — were headed back to the show.
+But could Josh Duhamel (Leo DuPres) be another familiar face headed back to Pine Valley?

 Just a short time ago, singer Fergie (real name Stacy Ferguson) announced on Twitter that she and husband Josh Duhamel (ex-Leo du Pres, "All My Children") are expecting their first child.
 The multi Grammy Award winner tweeted an instagram photo of herself and Duhamel with the caption "Josh & Me & BABY makes three!!! #mylovelybabybump"